How Much does Kilimanjaro Park fees Cost?

-Conversation fees is reduced from USD 70 per day to USD 35 per day.
+Conversation fees are reduced from USD 70 per day to USD 35 per day.
 No change in camping fees.
 Camping fees is still USD 50 per day.
 No change in hut fees.
-Hut fees is still USD 60 per day.
+Hut fees are still USD 60 per day.
 No change in rescue fees.
 Rescue fees is still USD 20 per trip.

 East African Citizens